 Available in a shorter format of 20 minutes

-The candidate will receive an overall calibrated score with detailed results per ability.
+The candidate will receive an overall calibrated score as well as detailed results for each ability.

-Logical ability describes the capacity to discover the relationships that exist among a set of diverse elements.
+Logical ability: The capacity to identify and establish the relationships between items in a set of diverse elements.

-Verbal ability describes the capacity to understand the subtleties of a language, and to handle verbal data with accuracy when writing, reporting and speaking in public.
+Verbal ability: The capacity to understand the nuances of word choice, and to handle verbal data with accuracy when writing, reporting, and speaking in public.

 General description of the evaluated factors